Federal terrorism charge filed against a man who allegedly set a woman on fire on Chicago train

 “This horrific attack is EXACTLY why we need communities to take safety seriously.
 Blue cities cannot allow another Iryna Zarutska to happen,” Duffy wrote on X.

-The Chicago Transit Authority said it was working closely with police in the investigation and that it has a multipronged approach to security, including the use of surveillance cameras.
+The Chicago Transit Authority said it was working with police in the investigation and that it has a multipronged approach to security that includes the use of surveillance cameras.